 Number three.

-Back in December when that Illinois Congressman Guterres, I believe, was chastizing Secretary Nielsen.
+Back in December when that Illinois Congressman Guterres, I believe, was chastising Secretary Nielsen.

 Right.

-They'd have just gone to the closest planned parenthood and aborted an inconvenience pregnancy, and our savior never would have been born.
+They'd have just went to the closest Planned Parenthood and aborted an inconvenience pregnancy, and our savior never would have been born.

 Yeah, all right.